Rexiella

-Rexiella is a lichen genus in the family Cladoniaceae.
+Rexiella is a small lichen genus in the family Cladoniaceae.
+The genus was originally established in 2018 but had to be renamed in 2019 because the original name conflicted with an earlier genus of cyanobacteria, with both names honouring Australian lichenologist Rex Filson.
+These shrubby lichens form upright, horn-like stalks that are riddled with window-like holes and have a distinctive dark grey to black interior filling, distinguishing them from similar-looking relatives.

+Taxonomy

 The genus, originally circumscribed with the name Rexia by authors Soili Stenroos, Raquel Pino-Bodas, and Teuvo Ahti in 2018, was created to contain the species Cladonia sullivanii, first formally described in 1882 by Swiss botanist Johannes Müller Argoviensis.
 After publication of the new genus, it was discovered that the name was illegitimate, because an earlier homonym had been published; the generic name Rexia D.A.Casamatta, S.R.Gomez & J.R.Johansen had already been created in 2006 to contain the cyanobacterial species Rexia erecta.
 The new name Rexiella was therefore proposed in 2019.
-This name honours the Australian lichenologist Rex Filson, who published monographs on the genera Cladia and Heterodea.
+Both the original name Rexia and the replacement name Rexiella honour the Australian lichenologist Rex Filson, who published monographs on the genera Cladia and Heterodea.

-Rexiella differs from Cladia by the presence of thick pseudopodetia with black to white, tightly packed, and loosely woven medulla.
-The genus produces the secondary compounds usnic acid and divaricatic acid.
-Rexiella sullivanii is found in Australia, New Zealand, and South America.